shadowed1/Aurora/README.md

-## *Run numerous apps and games with Flatpak in Borealis for a large performance boost over Crostini!*
+## *Run numerous apps and games with Flatpak in Borealis for a large performance boost over Crostini*
 ### Requirements:

 - ChromeOS